saymrwulf/go-ethereum/notes.md

-2019-09-17T03:19:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2019-09-17T04:00:00 - Minor doc updates: linking to article on quantization (go-ethereum) 2019-09-17T07:42:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum)
+2019-09-17T03:19:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2019-09-17T04:00:00 - Minor doc updates: linking to article on quantization (go-ethereum) 2019-09-17T07:42:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2019-09-26T23:48:00 - Minor doc updates: linking to article on quantization (go-ethereum)